kelvin-ahiakpor/Whats.The.Hot.Topic.In.Town/README.md

 Requests & Scrapy: For scraping web content.
 Sqlite3: For interacting with the SQL database.
 Transformers: For applying natural language processing tasks.

+### Notebooks
+The notebooks used to execute this project are in the repository.
+They are split into 5 phases, however, you may read the integrated version.
+Also, feel free to view the project proposal and rubric.

+### Special Thanks
+Dr. Tatenda Kavu
+Kweku Yamoah
+Silas Sangmin